Carly Findlay: Representation

 A common theme of Findlay's work is the importance of representation of people of diverse appearance in the media, fashion, and general life.
 She takes “back the [ableist] gaze through social media” and her blog, using them as a platform to promote her brand, her love of fashion, ableism and the treatment and pain she experiences in association with her condition.

-Part of Findlay's push for representation is the need for disabled people to control how their stories are told, stopping disability being a tragedy or a burden to be overcome, and a push against so-called inspiration porn, a term coined by the late Stella Young.
+Part of Findlay's push for representation is the need for disabled people to control how their stories are told, stopping disability being a tragedy or a burden to be overcome, and a push against so-called inspiration porn, a term coined by Stella Young.

 “In fairy tales, the characters who look different are often cast as the villain or monsters.
 It's only when they shed their unconventional skin that they are seen as 'good' or less frightening.
 There are very few stories where the character that looks different is the hero of the story ...
 I've been the hero of my story - telling it on my own terms, proud about my facial difference and disability, not wanting a cure for my rare, severe and sometimes confronting skin condition, and knowing that I am beautiful even though I don't have beauty privilege.”

 Privacy

-The right to privacy for both children and adults with disability is an important facet of Findlay's writing.
+Findlay's writing emphasises the right to privacy for both children and adults with disability.
 Findlay has said she is grateful to her parents for not sharing her story without her consent and has taken issue with individual parents and parenting groups who have “overshared” their children's stories.
 She explored this topic in one of her performances at the 2018 Melbourne Writers Festival.

 Identity

 For Findlay, disability is a more central aspect of her identity than her racial background and she embraces the term 'disabled person' rather than 'person with a disability'.

 “Often when I write about disability and use the term 'disabled', people (strangers) correct me.
 They do so as they see disability as a bad thing ...
 Many disabled people see disability as part of our identity - just like race, sexuality, religion, gender etc. and that's ok.
 And many disabled people don't, and that's ok too.
 We can choose how to identify.
 And 'disabled' and 'disability' are not bad words.”

 Findlay says that she did not identify as having a disability until her mid-twenties, but doing so has given her a platform on which to build her brand, a sense of confidence and a community.

-“Giving myself the labels of 'disabled' and 'chronically ill' has been very empowering.
-I feel great sense of belonging – and that's as big a relief as a diagnosis is.
-It's given me pride.
-I am proud to belong to an amazing, talented, diverse, passionate community that's committed to selflessly improving the lives of others.”